aussiesquid89/Asus-z490m_plus-Hackintosh/README.md

 I should add, a m-ATX build in this case is super easy!
 Some people will probably think the case is too big though.
 As a n00b, I think I would have struggled with a smaller case.
 The size and design of the case meant cable management (especially with a modular PSU) was easy and playing around with components is pretty accessible.
 I'm not into RGB but I'm sure if you are into it, this case would work well.
 I intially thought that I might need to buy some extra fans, but from the testing that I have done, it doesn't seem necessary.
 I haven't done any CPU/GPU OC'ing though.

+## Windows Installation
+Because my MBP (2010) is no longer fuctioning, I was left with a Windows PC to download the files that I needed.
+The reason for installing Windows first was to troubleshoot any potential issues with the build.
+I also took the opportunity to update the bios and create the USB needed to install OpenCore bootloader and macOS on the target machine.
+Before that, how I created the Windows USB (to install Windows).

 To be continued.